deejaygraham/omspa/1-collection-worker-pattern-the-fundamental-pattern.markdown

 layout: default
 ---

-# Patt#1. &quot;Collection-Worker&quot; Pattern // the fundamental pattern
+# Patt#1. &quot;Collection-Worker&quot; Pattern

-Overview
+## Overview

 Collection-worker is the fundamental object-model pattern.
 All other object-model patterns are variations on this theme.

-Typical object interactions
+## Typical object interactions

  howMany --&gt; calcForMe - howMuch --&gt; calcForMe

  calcOverWorkers --&amp;gtcalcForMe

  rankWorkers --&amp;gtrateMe

+## Other notes

-Other notes - &quot;aboutMe&quot; helps one think about what other attributes might be needed - &quot;calcForMe&quot; helps one think about what specific calculations might be needed - &quot;rankMe&quot; helps one think about what ordering or comparison services might be - &quot;rateMe&quot; helps one think about what self-assessment services might be needed
+* &quot;aboutMe&quot; helps one think about what other attributes might be needed
+* &quot;calcForMe&quot; helps one think about what specific calculations might be needed
+* &quot;rankMe&quot; helps one think about what ordering or comparison services might be
+* &quot;rateMe&quot; helps one think about what self-assessment services might be needed

-Related strategy: #21. &quot;Select Collections of
+Related strategy: #21. &quot;Select Collections of Objects&quot; Strategy
-Objects&quot; Strategy

-Patterns for building object models